-Well as you can probably guess, the third Vampire bat them lets go of the roof of the cave, swoops down and heads off across the valley.
+Well as you can probably guess, the third Vampire bat then let go of the roof of the cave, swooped down and headed off across the valley.

-He is gone for ages, and his companions are beginning to wonder what happened to him.
+He was gone for ages, and his companions were beginning to wonder what happened to him.

-Finally he returns, his face literally covered in blood.
-Not just covered mind, blood is iterally dripping from every part of his body.
+Finally he returned, his face literally covered in blood.
+Not just covered mind, blood was iterally dripping from every part of his body.

-The first one asks, “Well, what did you find?
-You went up to that old farmhouse and feasted on the old farmer’s wife didn’t you?”
+The first one asked, “Well, what did you find?
+You went up to that old farmhouse at the end of the valley and feasted on the old farmer’s wife didn’t you?”

 “You did it didn’t you!
 You went up to the castle on the hill, flew in through an open window, snuck into the bedroom of the Lord’s beautiful young daughter and drained every last drop of blood from her veins.
 You did, didn’t you?”

 The third Vampire bat again just shook his head and lowered it in shame.